rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. What is the right name.
 Should we be calling this Yang Push 2 (YPv2) to more clearly indicate that this is intended to be a replacement for Yang Push?
 We need to be slightly careful in that this is only specifying implementing a subset of the functionality.

-## Issue related to Terminology/Definitions:
+## Issue related to Terminology/Definitions

 1. Should we use the object terminology?
    - Holger: should try and use same terminology as existing YANG Push RFCs.
-   - Rob: This issue can be a place holder, to go through and check/update the terminology used, and see if any of the referenced terminology isn't neeed in YP Lite.
+   - Rob: This issue can be a place holder, to go through and check/update the terminology used, and see if any of the referenced terminology isn't needed in YP Lite.
    - Rob: Update, possible should refine the definition of object to make it clear that it may refer to a single data node or set of data nodes.

-## Issues related to YANG Push Lite Overview.
+## Issues related to YANG Push Lite Overview

 None currently.